10 Palm Trees That Grow in South Carolina (with Pictures)

 Needle Palm Tree (Rhapidophyllum hystrix).
 Photo by Flickr.

-Needle Palm Tree, scientific name Rhapidophyllum hystrix or Rhapidophylum hystrix, is actually native to South Carolina.
-Unlike windmill and palmettos palms, it grows as dense shrubs and doesn’t produce an obvious trunk.
+The Needle Palm Tree, scientifically known as Rhapidophyllum hystrix or Rhapidophylum hystrix, is a unique native of South Carolina.
+Unlike Windmill and Palmetto Palms, it grows as dense shrubs and lacks an obvious trunk.

 7. Palmetto Palm (Sabal palmetto)